Apply for an ITIN

 The advantage to using Certifying Acceptance Agents (CAAs) is that for primary and secondary applicants (like a spouse), the CAA can certify that your documents are original and make regular copies to send to the IRS.
 That way, you won’t have to mail your originals or copies certified by the issuing agency.

 NOTE: CAAs must send original or certified copies of the documents to the IRS for all dependents.

 If none of the in-person options work for you, you can still submit your application by mail.
 We strongly suggest that you get certified copies of all your documents instead of sending originals.
 We also suggest you send the application and documents by certified mail so you’ll have evidence of when you filed the application and where you sent it.

-NOTE: Make sure you send your IRS Form W-7 and your tax return to the address under Where to Apply in the IRS Form W-7 instructions.
+NOTE: Make sure you send your IRS Form W-7, Application for IRS Individual Taxpayer Identification Number, and your tax return to the address under Where to Apply in the IRS Form W-7 instructions.